itobey/fddb-exporter/docs/details/mcp-server.md

 }
 ```

+**Claude Desktop is not recommended for this server.** Remote MCP connections in Claude Desktop are made from
+Anthropic's servers, not from your machine, so the URL needs to be publicly reachable — `http://localhost:8080/mcp`
+never is.
+Claude Code, by contrast, connects directly from your own machine, so localhost works there.
+If you still
+want to use Claude Desktop, you would need to expose the endpoint publicly (with authentication in front of it, per
+[Securing your instance](/details/security.md#exposing-the-mcp-endpoint)), which is a much larger step than running
+it locally for Claude Code.

 ## Available tools

 Every tool listed here is read-only.
 The [export tools](#export-tools-optional) are the exception and are off by